SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/GetCustomFile.md

 ### Overview

 The **`GetCustomFile`** node is a utility node that loads the content of a local text file directly into a workflow.
-This allows you to inject large blocks of static text -- like project specifications, reference documents, or configuration templates -- without cluttering the workflow JSON itself.
+This allows you to inject large blocks of static text (like project specifications, reference documents, or configuration templates) without cluttering the workflow JSON itself.

 The content of the file is returned as a string, which can then be used by subsequent nodes through the workflow's variable system (e.g., `{agent1Output}`).